York Buddhist Centre in an old three storey brick building. The venue for a guided meditation

 Throughout the practice I felt ever so cosy, wrapped in the fleecy blanket with my feet nestled on the cushion – perfect for a chilly December lunchtime!
 I was aware my mind did go wandering and didn’t wholly focus on the moment.
 When that happened, I just tuned back in to the soothing voice of the teacher.

-A gold Buddah, part of the decoration at a guided meditation
+A gold Buddah, part of the decoration seen when Trying In-Person Guided Meditation

 The Guided Meditation left me feeling as relaxed as the Buddah looked